alantech/iasql/site/docs/fargate-tutorials/prisma.md

 ```
 That command is already being run in the `infra/index.js` script.
 So no need for extra steps if you're using it.

-After running the above SQL command to completion, you can check the running app using the load balancer DNS.
-To grab the DNS, run:
+After running the above SQL command to completion, you can check the running app using the load balancer DNS name.
+To grab the name, run:
 ```bash
 QUICKSTART_LB_DNS=$(psql -At 'postgres://d0va6ywg:nfdDh#EP4CyzveFr@db.iasql.com/_4b2bb09a59a411e4' -c "
 SELECT dns_name